Free Shipping on orders $49+

 The other great thing about EWG is that you have all of that unbiased information right at your fingertips.
 For example, on EWG’s Skin Deep page, you can search for a cosmetic and see just how it ranks.

-But for now, let’s focus on Environmental Working Group sunscreen.
+But for now, let’s focus on the research the Environmental Working Group conducts on sunscreens.

 EWG Sunscreen Guide: How Does EWG Rate Sunscreens?

-EWG sunscreen guide provides all the information you need to make smarter choices about which sunscreens you put on your body.
+The EWG Sunscreen Guide provides all the information you need to make smarter choices about which sunscreens you put on your body.
 EWG reviewed and tested over 1,800 sunscreens to determine which are the best options in terms of sun protection and ingredients.

 Before you head out into the sun this summer, make sure you check out EWG sunscreen guide so you can see what factors make up a good EWG sunscreen rating.